sisu-fingreen/fingreen-data/README.md

 ## Naming conventions

 Use only lowcase and `-` as a delimiter in all file names.
+Exception are source data files, that may be named similarly as in the source.

 Source data files: use the `source-data` subfolder and then the corresponding FINGREEN excel file and excel sheet as subfolder names for any source data needed by your scripts.
 Example: `source-data/inputs-economy/beta-elasticities/beta-elasticities-italy.csv`.